ViewComponent/view_component/README.md

 #### Conventions

 Components are subclasses of `ViewComponent::Base` and live in `app/components`.
-It's recommended to create and inherit from an `ApplicationComponent` that is a subclass of `ViewComponent::Base`.
+It's common practice to create and inherit from an `ApplicationComponent` that is a subclass of `ViewComponent::Base`.

-Component class names end in -`Component`.
+Component names end in -`Component`.

-Component module names are plural, as they are for controllers. (`Users::AvatarComponent`)
+Component module names are plural, as for controllers and jobs: `Users::AvatarComponent`

 #### Quick start

 Use the component generator to create a new ViewComponent.

-The generator accepts the component name and the list of accepted arguments:
+The generator accepts a component name and a list of arguments:

 ```bash
 bin/rails generate component Example title content